aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - AWS Config Aggregator is deployed in the Organization Management (root) account as enablement through Organizations is simpler to implement.
 AWS Organizations only supports deploying the Aggregator in the Organization Management (root) account and not in a designated administrative account at this time.
 Once supported, we plan to update the code to move the Aggregator administrative account.
 - An Organization CloudTrail is deployed, which is created in the primary region in the Organization Management (root) AWS account.
 All AWS account CloudTrails are centralized into this single CloudWatch Log Group.
 Starting in v1.1.9 this is where we deploy the CloudWatch Alarms which trigger for ALL accounts in the organization.
 Security Hub will erroneously report that the only account and/or region that is compliant with certain rules is the primary region of the Organization Management (root) account.
 We are working with the Security Hub team to rectify this situation in future Security Hub/Accelerator releases.
 - Amazon Detective - we have chosen not to enable at this time.
-- Only 1 auto-deployed MAD per AWS account is supported today.
+- Only 1 auto-deployed MAD in any mandatory-account is supported today.
 - VPC Endpoints have no Name tags applied as CloudFormation does not currently support tagging VPC Endpoints.
 - If the Organization Management (root) account coincidentally already has an ADC with the same domain name, we do not create/deploy a new ADC.
 You must manually create a new ADC (it won't cause issues).
 - Firewall updates are to be performed using the firewall OS based update capabilities.
 To update the AMI using the Accelerator, you must first remove the firewalls and then redeploy them (as the EIP's will block a parallel deployment), or deploy a second parallel FW cluster and de-provision the first cluster when ready.